How to negotiate the price of your new build

 Beyond the sale price

-Negotiation doesn’t have to focus just on the price you are paying for the property.
-While you may be able to reduce this, developers also often offer extras to entice you to buy and make the buying process more affordable.
+Negotiation should focus on the price you are paying for the property.
+Once you’ve got this down, look at what other extras developers often use to entice buyers.
 Here are some of the most common:

 1. Stamp duty